 Young Adult Life Coach, Mentor & Advisor

 A graduate of the University of Rhode Island with a Bachelor of Science degree in Education and a former native of New England, Matt moved to Arizona in 2009.

 Matt worked for a Fortune 500 company for twenty-three years in a sales position before transitioning to education.
 After spending too many years chasing monthly budgets, his primary motivation was to do something meaningful.
 Matt worked in a therapeutic residential treatment program in Massachusetts for three years.
 He was an Economics teacher and responsible for outdoors challenge elective.
 Activities included white water rafting, fishing, camping, and hiking.
 There was always a waiting line to get into his elective, as it was the school’s most popular.

 In 2009, Matt joined a young adult independent living program as a student advisor.
 In this role, he helped students achieve their independent living, career, educational, social and community involvement goals.
 He also taught “Basics of Financial Awareness” and “Financial Decisions for the Future” where he utilized his professional and real-life experiences.

 Matt is an avid Boston sports fan.
 His other interests include fishing, physical training, golfing and any outdoor activities.

 “Brady” Therapy Dog

-Brady, our therapy dog in training is a fun-filled explosion of energy that our students and clients love to pet and play with.
+Brady, our certified therapy dog is a fun-filled explosion of energy that our students and clients love to pet and play with.
 She especially loves to play catch and chase a ball, or just lay by your side or on your feet.